dragthor/dragthor.github.com/_posts/2016-04-20-zurb-foundation-6-plugins.markdown

 ## Boilerplate Skeleton Code

 What do all plugins have in common?
 And what are they made of?
-At the end of day, creating Zurb plugins are nothing more than custom CSS, HTML, and Javascript.
+At the end of day, creating Zurb plugins require nothing more than providing custom CSS, HTML, and Javascript.
 You can even wrap or extend existing components.
 For example, a custom Zurb datepicker could be composed of an input field to receive focus, then display a `reveal` with three dropdowns (one for day, month, and year) as shown here:

 <script src="https://gist.github.com/dragthor/0cea3539e5eca54dc0f9fca0b82f5f48.js"></script>

 The fictional datepicker above aggregates one or more existing components.
 The `reveal` can exist, have purpose, and have meaning idependently from the datepicker.
-In the traditional object-oriented programming world this is aggregation.
-A custom Zurb plugin that owns or wraps another component that has no meaning or purpose without it, would be an example of composition.
+In the traditional object-oriented programming world this is called aggregation.
+A custom Zurb plugin that owns (or wraps) another component that has no meaning or purpose outside the context of the plugin, is an example of composition.
+Arrows within a filmstrip slider, a guage within a chart, and a sortable grid column.
+Each would not make sense independent from their container component.

+This has me thinking.
 Maybe a custom responsive Zurb grid or chart component would each be independent plugins?
 Can a traditional reporting grid be responsive?
-Does it even fit in the responsive world?
+Do data grids (not layout grids) even fit in the responsive world?
 A Zurb graphical chart sounds like a future idea.
 [Pull request](https://github.com/zurb/foundation-sites/pulls), anyone?

-Javascript is not as strict as C# or Java with interfaces, so technically you could not implement these.
+Javascript is not as strict as C# or Java regarding interface adherence, so technically you could get away with not implementing these.
 No compilers, just transpilers and conventions.
-One standard convention:
+One standard convention stated direction in the Zurb documentation:

-Plugin methods prefixed with an underscore are considered part of the internal API, which means they could change, break, or disappear without warning.
+> Plugin methods prefixed with an underscore are considered part of the internal API, which means they could change, break, or disappear without warning.

-Unsure why you wouldn't want your plugin to play nicely with Zurb and other components?
+I am unsure why you wouldn't want your plugin to play nicely with Zurb and other components?
 Whether you choose composition or aggregation at minimum your plugin should contain these methods:

-` constructor(element, options)` is your plugin constructor.
+`constructor(element, options)` is your plugin constructor.
 It initializes and sets up your plugin.

-`Foundation.Keyboard.register()` handlers.
+Registers `Foundation.Keyboard` handlers.
 And registers your plugin.

 `destroy()` - is your plugin destructor.
 And unregisters your plugin.

-`_init()` -  init - re-initialize, reset/remove event listeners, to recalculate position, etc.
+`_init()` -  init - re-initialize, reset/remove event listeners, recalculate position, etc.

-`_events()` - event listeners. onDateSelected, onCancelled, isValid (error msg for 2/31)
+`_events()` - define event listeners.
+For the datepicker you might trigger `dateSelected`, `cancelled`, and `isValid`.

 ## Plugin Management